jenkins-x/jx-docs/content/en/v3/develop/pipelines/catalog.md

 The [Tekton Catalog](https://github.com/tektoncd/catalog) git repository defines a ton of Tekton pipelines you can reuse in your pipelines

-## Referencing Tasks or Steps from the Tekton Catalog
+## Referencing Tasks or Steps from a Catalog

 You can `image: uses:sourceURI` notation inside any pipeline file in your `.lighthouse/jenkins-x/mypipeline.yaml` file like this: